 What superfoods have you been incorporating into your diet these days?
 Have you been making room for one of the most nutritious superfood seeds on the planet?

 If not, we highly recommend that you do!
-Not only do these tiny seeds contain a variety of important nutrients like protein, fiber, vitamins, and minerals; they also contain a high concentration of antioxidants and omega-3 fatty acids.
+These tiny seeds contain essential nutrients like protein, fiber, vitamins, and minerals; they also have a high concentration of antioxidants and omega-3 fatty acids.

 Yes, we are referring to chia seeds!

-It is extremely easy to get your hands on some chia seeds—you can buy them at your local grocery store or find them in healthy food products like our Sprouted Chia Pudding OverNights!
+It is extremely easy to get your hands on chia seeds—you can buy them at your local grocery store.

 Read on to find out why you need chia seeds in your life.